JGIBristol/scribe-hackathon/resources/participant-guide.md

 * A **GitHub repository**, which you can use to share you code and the outcomes of your work
-* A directory in the hackathon's **Group Workspace**, a shared filesystem on JASMIN that every participant will have read and write access to[^1]

 <div class="lead" markdown="1">
 We ask that by the end of the hackathon: